Advisory Board Terms of Reference

 - supervise the issue of calls for stage 1 or stage 2 proposals;

-- coordinate the expert review, assessment, scoring and adjudication of the valid and eligible project proposals received and then make recommendations to the Executive Board on suitable proposals to be approved for funding;
+- based on the external expert review process, make recommendations to the Executive Board on suitable proposals to be approved for funding; and

 Composition of the Advisory Board

 The WEEPI Foundation Board will formally appoint the members of the Advisory Board following the recommendation of the Executive Board.
 The Advisory Board will consist of experts participants selected from leading European clinical associations or learned societies, non-governmental community organisations involved in HIV, viral hepatitis and TB and key public health organizations.
-In addition, the Foundation Board, guided by the Executive Board, may appoint a number of individual experts/clinicians with a significant role in the provision of HIV, viral hepatitis or TB clinical services from each of the focus countries of Ukraine, Romania, Georgia, and possibly Russia and Moldova.
+In addition, the Foundation Board, guided by the Executive Board, may appoint a number of individual experts/clinicians with a significant role in the provision of HIV, viral hepatitis or TB clinical or public health services from countries in the eastern part of the WHO European Region.
 These national experts will have the status of observers but will exercise all the rights and responsibilities of an expert participant, apart from the right to vote.

 When appointing the Advisory Board members, the Foundation Board shall seek to achieve gender balance as well as a balanced distribution of expertise across the three disease areas.
 The initial appointment of members will be for three years.
 Members may be re-appointed.
 Members may expect the WEEPI Foundation to cover reasonable expenses for their involvement and travel.